Aymz96/NodejsMongodb_Dev_Env/README.md

 ### Displaying the App
 - Once the app has started, open a new web browser and enter the following:

-- `development.local' To view the app
+- `development.local` To view the app

 - `development.local:/posts` To view the posts